The 2015 Essay Contest has begun! Click here for this year's topic.

 The AFSA High School Essay Contest is an outreach initiative of the American Foreign Service Association.
 Established in 1999, the annual contest encourages students to think critically about a topic of global significance and the key role diplomacy plays in connecting people and ideas.
-In an era of rapid change, today’s youth are essential to shaping the future of foreign relations and to promoting a culture of peace and sustainability.
+In an era of rapid change, this contest is an opportunity for high school students to research international issues in the hopes of inspiring and empowering the next generation of diplomats and development professionals.
+Today's youth is essential in shaping the future of foreign relations and promoting a culture of peace and sustainability.

-This year’s contest topic focuses on diplomatic relations, with a remarkable series of prizes for the winning entry.
-In partnership with the Semester at Sea study abroad program, the 2013 winning essayist will receive a $2,500 cash prize, an all-expense-paid trip to Washington, D.C. to meet the U.S. Secretary of State, and full tuition for a Semester at Sea voyage (once the student is enrolled at university).
+This year’s contest topic focused on diplomatic relations, with a remarkable series of prizes for the winning entry.
+In partnership with the Semester at Sea study abroad program, the 2015 winning essayist will receive a $2,500 cash prize, an all-expense-paid trip to Washington, D.C. to meet the Secretary of State, and full tuition for a Semester at Sea voyage (once the student is enrolled at an accredited university).
 The runner-up will win a full scholarship to participate in the International Diplomacy program of the National Student Leadership Conference.